 We are now accepting submissions through our online submissions manager, Submittable.
 You can submit here:

 Now accepting manuscripts via Submittable (a button with a link to our site sits below the search bar on the right); we gladly accept simultaneous submissions as long as we’re immediately notified if the work is accepted elsewhere.
-Please allow one week to six months for response; our staff is small so it may take us a while.
-Please send no more than 25 pages of prose OR 6 poems, though long poems are encouraged.
-Currently, contributors receive at least two copies of the magazine in which their work appears.
+Please allow one week to six months for response; our staff is small, so do understand if we take a while to respond.
+Please send no more than 25 pages of prose or 6 poems, though long poems are encouraged.
+We’re also interested in contemporary literature in translation — from all over the globe.
 Translations should be submitted with original texts.
-We also prefer that you indicate you have copyright clearance and/or author permission when submitting works of translation.
+Please indicate that you have copyright clearance and/or author permission when submitting works of translation.

 What do we publish?

 Right from the beginning, Artful Dodge has striven to expand the wide but not infinite boundaries of American literature.
 We have developed an ongoing interest in translation, especially from Eastern Europe and Third World, and have published well-received special sections on poetry from the Polish underground and the Middle East.
 One of our more recent issues, Artful Dodge 31/32, featured a section of poetry written and translated from the Native American Ahtna by John Smelcer accompanied by an eye-opening essay entitled “Poems from a Vanishing Language.”

 Rather than looking at these other literatures as rare exotica, we recognize that American literature right now is particularly open to writing from other languages, to fresh air from mythologies beyond our huge but not infinite cultural and metaphorical borders.
 We are always on the look out for excellent translations of contemporary literature.